Dadpops/Dadpops/README.md

       <sub><i>debugging at 2am</i></sub>
     </td>
     <td valign="middle">
       I operate entirely on lo-fi, curiosity, and just one more cup of coffee.
+When I'm not working, I am either playing a hero shooter or card game.
     </td>
   </tr>
 </table>